dxma/LMS-uPnP-Docker/README.md

 Usually you will get it installed together with LMS, from its plugins repository.
 This option requires you to run LMS docker image in host network mode.

 In my case, I don't want to run the bridge inside LMS container, simply because:

    1. I don't want to expose entire LMS service onto my host network.
-   2. It is hard to check the bridge running state, well it is possibile via LMS but requires a few clicks.
+   2. It is hard to check the bridge running state, well it is possible via LMS but requires a few clicks.
    3. For small customizations.

-Thus I decided to build this tiny docker image dedicated for runing the bridge only.
+Thus I decided to build this tiny docker image dedicated for running the bridge only.

 ## Configuration